cisagov/skeleton-golang-package/README.md

 ## Documentation ##

-This project makes use of `godoc` if you would like to view its documentation in one location.
-Run the below command to access in your browser:
+This project makes use of `godoc`.
+If you would like to view its documentation in one location, simply run the command below and point your browser to `http://localhost:6060`:

 ```console
 godoc -http=:6060